maketadickson/retail_sales_customer_analytics/README.md

 ON c.categoryid = p.categoryid;
 ```

-**12: For each order, show the order ID, customer ID, city, region, and customer segment**
+**Task 12: For each order, show the order ID, customer ID, city, region, and customer segment**

 ```sql
 SELECT